Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 We then calculate simple time series metrics from these two 10-year time
 series: the average value and trend (change in NDVI/year) over the time series.
-More advanced time series analysis methods will be added in a later version of the .
+More advanced time series analysis methods will be added in a later version of the `EnvImpactEval`.

 ``` r
 avgtrend_before <- calc_ts_metrics(vi_before)